 Vedran SAJEVIĆ is currently enrolled in final year of Master studies at Philosophy Faculty (Psychology department).
 His professional interests are Project Management, HR Management, Personality Psychology, Cognitive and Social Psychology.
 He participated in many scientific meetings, seminars and conferences.
 In the course of his professional experience, he collaborated with domestic non – goverment organizations and goverment institutions on different projects.
 He is currently working on prevention program related to juvenile delinkvency, in cooperation with goverment institutions.
 Also, he is a co – founder of NGO RESTART, and is active attender of Mental Health Program in B&H, founded by Swiss Agency for Development and Cooperation.
 He is currently working on project Perception of Student Employability, as member of ZINK research team.

-Kerim SUŠIĆ received his B.A. in philosophy and sociology in July 2008 from the University of Sarajevo.
-He also studied art history at the same university.
+Dr.Sc.
+Kerim SUŠIĆ is obtained PhD (Philosophy) at the Faculty of Philosophy, University of Zagreb (2017).
 Kerim Sušić is a member of ZINK, the first scientific-research incubator in Bosnia and Herzegovina, and also is a member of Academia Analitica, a society for the development of logic and analytic philosophy in Bosnia and Herzegovina.
 He is interested in eastern philosophies, especially Islamic philosophy.

 Dr. Sc.
 Kenan ŠLJIVO received the B.Sc., M.Sc. and D.Sc. degrees from the University of Sarajevo, Bosnia and Herzegovina.
 His research interests are topics in the field of epistemology, theory of knowledge, philosophy of mind, cognitive science, formal and symbolic logic and philosophy of language.
 He is employed at the Department of Philosophy (fields: epistemology, cognitive science, logic-formal and symbolic, philosophy of language).
 He is member of ZINK since 2007 and editor-in-chief of SOPHOS-a young researchers’ journal.
 He published several articles concerning epistemology and logic.
 In a period from 30.09.2011. until 25.12.2011. he participated in a researches program at the University of Erfurt where he investigated topics concerning causality.